Community Preservation Corp. Says Multi-Faceted Solutions Necessary to Fix NYCHA’s Woes

 Real Estate In-Depth | October 6, 2021

-NEW YORK—Non-profit multifamily housing finance company The Community Preservation Corporation (CPC), released a new paper on Oct.
-5 outlining a critical path it says needs to move forward for saving NYCHA.
+NEW YORK—Non-profit multifamily housing finance company The Community Preservation Corporation released a new paper on Oct.
+5 outlining a critical path it says needs to move forward for saving the New York City Housing Authority.

 The white paper entitled “Ending the NYCHA Blame Game: A Multi-Pronged Solution to Fix Decades of Disinvestment” explains the realities of the crisis that decades of underfunding and disinvestment have caused, and offers a series of solutions that work in concert to ensure NYCHA’s housing can be rehabilitated and stabilized for current and future generations.